osilander/203.311/Week2/Week2.md

 $ cat science.txt
 ```

-As you can see, the file is longer than the size of the window, so it scrolls past making it unreadable.
-Check is by scrolling up and down in the terminal window using the bar on the right hand side.
+As you can see (well no actualy - see below), the file is longer than the size of the window, so it scrolls past making it unreadable.
+Check this by scrolling up and down in the terminal window using the bar on the right hand side.

+> __Note:__ For us in this somewhat restricted environment the way `cat` works is unconventional.
+You will probably have to press [Ctrl] and [c] to stop this behaviour, and return to the command prompt.
+Hence you will not see this scrolling past the screen, but that is OK for today.

 ### `less`